"

 • Make sure students understand and write down assignments correctly to help avoid confusion.

 • Substitute written papers or projects for oral presentations or allow a student to demonstrate learning one-on-one with you.
-Asking questions in a way that lets the student give a brief answer can also help.
+Asking questions in a way that lets the student give a brief answer also can help.

 • Be patient (and encourage classmates to be patient) when students speak in class.

 • Talk about and celebrate differences.
 Students with speech or language problems want to be accepted like everyone else.
-But sometimes, they’re targeted by others who see them as “different.”
+But sometimes they’re targeted by others who see them as “different.”
 Talk about and celebrate differences, and focus on students’ interests.
 Be mindful of bullying, and keep a zero-tolerance policy for that behavior.
 (Speech and Language Disorders Factsheet)

 Deeper Dive IconDeeper Dive